junjie-bianjie/CapsuleFarmerEvolved/Advanced-Installation-for-Windows.md

 #### `pipenv: command not found`
 Did you install pipenv?
 If not, install it and try again.
-(As shown in the Prerequisites section) If you have installed pipenv, make sure it is in your PATH.
+(As shown in the Prerequisites section)

+Remember: If you have installed pipenv, make sure it is in your PATH.
 If it is not, add it to your PATH.
-(See [this](https://stackoverflow.com/questions/44272416/pipenv-command-not-found) StackOverflow answer for more details)
+(See [this](https://stackoverflow.com/questions/44272416/pipenv-command-not-found) StackOverflow answer for more details) You can also try `python -m pipenv <COMMAND>` instead, but this is not recommended.

 ## Compiling the application

-If the application as run from the source code is working for you, you can compile it into a single executable file using pyinstaller.
+If the application is running from the source code, you can also compile it into a single executable file using pyinstaller.

 1. Run `pipenv install` to install the required dependencies.
 2. If you have not already, generate the config files as required by the application - see [Configuration](Configuration) for details.
-3. Open a terminal in the root directory of the project (you should see `src` and `config` directories).
+3. Open a terminal in the root directory of the project (you should see `src` and `config` directories if you type `dir`).
-4. Run `setup/windows.bat`
+4. Run `setup/windows.bat` (CMD/PowerShell compatible)
 5. The compiled executable will be in the `build` directory.
+You can quickly start it with `./build/CapsuleFarmerEvolved.exe`

 ## CLI
 ```